 In addition to the facilities funding provided by the state, Florida law also provides greater flexibility in facilities requirements for charter schools.
-Charter schools are not required to utilize facilities that meet the rigorous State Requirements for Educational Facilities (SREF) with which district-owned school buildings must comply.
+Charter schools are not required to use facilities that meet the rigorous State Requirements for Educational Facilities (SREF) with which LEA-owned school buildings must comply.
 Facilities used by charter schools must comply with the Florida Building Code, pursuant to s.
 553.73, F.S., except for the SREF portions, and the Florida Fire Prevention Code (s.
 663.025, F.S.).
-The law further states that charter schools may utilize a variety of facilities, including libraries, museums, and churches, under the facilities' preexisting zoning and land use designations.
+The law further states that charter schools may use a variety of facilities, including libraries, museums, and churches, under the facilities' preexisting zoning and land use designations.
 Charter school facilities are exempt from assessments of building permit fees (with exceptions), building and occupational license fees, impact fees, service availability fees, and assessments for special benefits [s.
 1002.33(18)(d), F.S.].
 Charter schools are also eligible to receive funds from impact fees assessed when residential developments cause increased enrollment.

-Charter schools may also have access to district-owned facilities.
-If a district has a facility or property that is available because it is surplus, marked for disposal, or otherwise unused, it must be provided for a charter school's use on the same basis as it is made available to other schools in the district [s.
+Charter schools may also have access to LEA-owned facilities.
+If a LEA has a facility or property that is available because it is surplus, marked for disposal, or otherwise unused, it must be provided for a charter school's use on the same basis as it is made available to other schools in the LEA [s.
 1002.33(18)(e), F.S.].

-(v) The State enables LEAs to operate innovative, autonomous public schools (as defined in this notice) other than charter schools.
+(v) The State enables LEAs to operate innovative, autonomous public schools (as defined in this notice) other than charter schools

 Florida enables LEAs to operate innovative, autonomous public schools as evidenced below via the Florida Virtual School (FLVS), the School District Virtual Instruction Program, and developmental research (laboratory) schools.
+Florida's innovative, autonomous public schools cover the gamut from a statewide accessible virtual school to regional developmental research laboratory schools operated by state universities to virtual instruction programs sponsored by LEAs.
+Thus, every Florida public school student has at least one option and, in some instances, as many as three options to attend an innovative, autonomous public school in Florida.

+Florida's virtual innovative, autonomous public school options.
 Florida has comprehensive public virtual education options for its students.
 All of Florida's virtual education options are designated as part of Florida's public education system (s.
 1000.04, F.S.) and as public school choice options for Florida students (s.
 1002.20, F.S.).
-Virtual education provides expanded access to quality courses and teachers for students no matter where they live or what their schools or other educational programs offer.
+Virtual education provides expanded access to high-quality courses and teachers for students no matter where they live or what their schools or other educational programs offer.
 This is particularly important for students in rural schools and other schools that are not able to offer a wide variety of courses, including some of the higher-level Advanced Placement (AP) courses.